uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

   - The severity of the issue assigned by the team.
   - An image and explanation of any revision implemented as a result.

 - Discuss your first usability test.
-Provide a description of the test, including the participant, the environment, why you chose this participant and environment, the test protocol, and the roles of each team member who participated in the test.
+Provide a description of the test, including the participant, the environment where you conducted the test, why you chose this participant and environment, the test protocol, and the roles of each team member who participated in the test.
   Discuss anything you learned about the testing process itself, or any revisions you decided you need to make to your testing process.